Southern Africa: Kruger, Victoria Falls & Zimbabwe National Parks - 17 Days

 Cape Town: Peninsula Exploration

 Spend the day exploring the beauty and wildlife of the Cape Peninsula.
 Travel through the heart of the region, crossing the dramatic route of Ou Kaapse Weg with sweeping views across False Bay and the Cape Flats.
 The road winds back to the Atlantic coast at Hout Bay, a working harbour framed by rugged mountains.
 Enjoy a true taste of the natural beauty found here.
-With a very short distance between Stellenbosch and Cape Town, it's the perfect day for a bit of a late start.
+Begin the day with a short drive from Stellenbosch.
 Once in Cape Town, set off on a full-day tour of the Cape Peninsula.
 After a thrilling day join your fellow travellers for dinner on the iconic Cape waterfront.

 • Day 16